tarrynlin/COMP1110-B09/README.md

-# Simple Budgeting Tool - B09
+# COMP1110 Group B09 - Simple Envelope Budgeting Tool

 ## Description
 This application is a simple budgeting tool that utilises envelope budgeting.
 By allowing users to allocate their income to specific categories, this tool provides a clear, managable way for users to track their expenses and monitor their financial health through automated summaries and alerts.
 Moreover, this tool incorporates flexibility in budgeting periods (Daily/Weekly/Monthly) which ensures the tool adapts to individual financial habits.